Mortgage Repayment

 What is Mortgage Insurance Programme (MIP)?

 The MIP, launched by The Hong Kong Mortgage Corporation Limited (HKMC), provides mortgage insurance to banks to mitigate some of this credit risk.
-Whenever a consumer acquires a mortgage from a bank, the consumer must purchase mortgage insurance on the mortgage in excess of 60% LTV.
-This insurance protects the bank from consumer default risk on the portion of the bank mortgage exceeding 60%.
-As a guideline, premiums generally range from 1.515% to 4.35%*.
+Whenever a consumer acquires a mortgage from a bank, the consumer must purchase mortgage insurance on the mortgage in excess of 70% LTV.
+This insurance protects the bank from consumer default risk on the portion of the bank mortgage exceeding 70%.

 Tip to Consider When Applying for a Mortgage

-According to the HKMA, up to 95% of property buyers generally sign onto two general floating-rate mortgage plans: The H mortgage (interbank mortgage), and P mortgage (prime rate mortgage).
-About 90% of applicants opt for the H button, primarily as its actual interest rate is usually lower than that of the P button.
-But if a bank is caught in an interest rate hike cycle, the P press interest rate will be more advantageous.
-So, before you select a mortgage plan, it is important to have a full understanding about the calculation methods associated with each mortgage interest rate and make sure you have a full grasp of the actual market environment before you make a final decision.
+According to the HKMA, up to 95% of property buyers generally sign on to two general floating-rate mortgage plans: The H mortgage (interbank mortgage), and P mortgage (prime rate mortgage).
+About 90% of applicants opt for the H option, primarily as its actual interest rate is usually lower than that of the P .
+But if a bank is caught in an interest rate hike cycle, the P interest rate may be more advantageous.
+So, before you select a mortgage plan, it is important to have a full understanding of the calculation methods associated with each mortgage interest rate and make sure you have a full grasp of the actual market environment before you make a final decision.

 What is a Stamp duty?

-When you purchase a property in Hong Kong, stamp duty to the government is required for both the buyer and seller (under certain conditions).
-These stamp duties include SSD, AVD, BSD and others.
+When you purchase a property in Hong Kong, stamp duty paid to the government is required for both the buyer and seller (under certain conditions).
+Stamp duty is essentially a tax that is levied on a property purchase and come in various forms including SSD, AVD and BSD.

 Ad valorem stamp duty (AVD)